lidofinance/dual-governance/docs/plan-b.md

 - The proposal MUST have been previously submitted.
 - The proposal MUST NOT have been cancelled.
 - The proposal MUST NOT already be scheduled.
-- The post-submit timelock MUST have elapsed since the proposal submission.
+- `EmergencyProtectedTimelock.getAfterSubmitDelay` MUST have elapsed since the proposal submission.

 ---